martinmodrak/blog/content/post/2018-04-stancon.md

 ---
-title: "ODE model of gene regulation (for StanCon)"
+title: "ODE Model of Gene Regulation (for StanCon)"
 date: 2018-04-18
+tags: ["R","Stan","Modelling"]
 ---

 I have just finished my submission to StanCon Helsinki 2018 which deals with my ongoing work on Bayesian modelling for gene regulation.
 I submitted late, because I procrastinated a lot on it and I recently have terrible time management in general.
 So we will se if it will even get considered.